How Denial-of-Service Attacks work

 On a TCP/IP network, applications use TCP to transmit data.
 TCP transmits data only over an established connection.
-To establish a connection between two communicating nodes, TCP uses the three-way handshake process.
-In the three-way handshake process, a node sends a SYNC signal to another node.
-The SYNC signal indicates that the node wants to open a new connection for data transmission.
+To establish a connection between two communicating nodes, TCP uses a three-way handshake process.
+In this process, a node sends a SYNC signal to another node.
+The SYNC signal indicates that the node wants to establish a new data connection.

-When the first node receives this signal from the other node, it sends an ACK signal back to the other node.
+When the first node receives this signal from the other node, it sends an ACK.
 This signal confirms that the first node has received the required information and is ready to establish a new connection.
-When the other node receives the ACK from the first node, the three-way process completes, and the state of the connection changes to the established.
+When the other node receives the ACK from the first node, the three-way handshake completes, and the connection state changes to established.
 Once a connection is established, the nodes can exchange data.

-The following image shows the typical workflow of the TCP handshake process.
+The following image shows a typical TCP handshake workflow.

-Now, suppose a hacker wants to abuse TCP.
-The hacker creates thousands of SYNC requests by using the IP address spoofing technique and sends them to the server.
-In the IP address spoofing technique, a hacker uses a fake IP address in the source address field of the IP packet.
-To learn how IP address spoofing works, you can check the following tutorial.
+In an attack scenario, an adversary generates thousands of SYNC requests using IP address spoofing and transmits them to the server.
+IP address spoofing involves inserting a falsified IP address in the source address field of the IP packet.

-For every request, the server creates a new entry, assigns a unique ID, replies with a SYNC/ACK signal, and waits for an ACK signal to establish the connection.
-TCP waits for a response until the wait-time is over.
-If it does not receive a response till the wait-time is over, it terminates the connection.
+For each request, the server creates a new entry, assigns a unique ID, sends a SYNC/ACK signal, and waits for an ACK to establish the connection.
+TCP waits for a response until the timeout expires.
+If it does not receive a response by the end of the wait time, it terminates the connection.

 The following image shows how a DoS attack works on TCP connections.